scjx123/tp/docs/UserGuide.md

 ### `mc` - Prints MCs

 Typing `mc` prints the number of MCs based on selected option.
 By default, this command focuses on the entire module list.
-In order to print the MC of taken modules, do remember to enter 'focus taken' before proceeding with this command.
+In order to print the MC of taken modules, do remember to enter 'focus taken' before proceeding with this command. <br>
+Note:
+1. Default mc command prints the total mc that exist in the taken list of module.<br>
+2. To print out a detailed list of mc belonging to the taken modules, ensure you have entered "focus taken".

 Syntax: